Lubumbashi, DR Congo

 “For now the material is down,” says Elvine Mbombo, a trader in her 60s who has made peace with selling poorer quality fabric.
 “Money is difficult these days.”

-Since Syntexkin shut down, she and other traders club together as an informal cooperative and send money via Western Union to Kinshasa and Brazzaville, in the neighboring Republic of Congo, where fabrics enter the market from the Indian Ocean, she explains.
+Since Syntexkin shut down, she and other traders club together as an informal cooperative and send money via Western Union to the capital Kinshasa and Brazzaville, in the neighboring Republic of Congo, where fabrics enter the market from the Indian Ocean, she explains.
 Good wax print, and the few designs that are still made in the country, sell for 20,000 congolese francs ($13).
 She says she sells the Chinese-made fabric to students and trainee tailors at a negotiable 12,000 congolese francs, or $7,50.
 On a good day she makes about $20, on a bad day nothing.

 The government’s attempts to protect certain brands and locally designed patterns through an inter-ministerial decree in March 2002 proved too little, too late.
 Today, La Societe Textile de Kisangani (Sotexki) in northern Kisangani is the only surviving textile factory (pdf), working at only 15% of its capacity.